 Students will be introduced to digital drawing, coloring, compositing and image manipulation techniques for both print and digital delivery systems.

 This course is designed to guide students through the career-oriented aspects of working as a fine artist.
 Course work will include information on applying for grants and exhibitions, documenting artwork, compiling a resume and applying for graduate school.

-Focuses on an in-depth examination of those strategic points at which social practice, theory, and the practice of art intersect.
+This course will focus on an in depth examination of those strategic points at which social practice, theory, and the practice of art intersect.
 Students will read from key theoretical texts on Post-structuralism and Deconstruction including the writings of such seminal thinkers as Jacques Derrida, Michel Foucault, Julia Kristeva, and others.

 A problem-solving course covering the principles of composition and modular design systems.
 Uses predominately abstract shapes and black, white, and achromatic gray ranges.(Students who have earned credit for VISC 110, Design I, may not use credit earned in KCPA 110 to meet graduation requirements.)